asong007/ebaocloud-li-docs-guide/content/react-tutorial.md

 order: 7
 description: Build a new module base on the existing appliation
 ---
-In this toturial, we will create a new module [TODO]
+In this toturial, we will create a new module: [TODO]

-Before you
+Before you start this session, make sure you have successfully [setup](./setup.html#Setup-react-application) the react appliation in local machine and can access the appliation through [localhost:3000](http://localhost:3000/app/productList?msg=eyJ0ZW5hbnRDb2RlIjoiR1VFU1QiLCJwcm9kdWNlckNvZGUiOiJhdjEyMzQ1IiwicHJvZHVjZXJOYW1lIjoiQXZyaXN0IEFnZW50IiwicHJvZHVjZXJUeXBlIjoiMSIsInByb2R1Y2VyUGhvbmUiOiIxMjM0NTY3ODkwMSIsInByb2R1Y2VyRW1haWwiOiJhZG1pbkBlYmFvdGVjaC5jb20iLCJleHRyYVByb3BlcnRpZXMiOnt9LCJhZ2VudEluZm9NYXAiOnt9fQ==&sign=14222f754cf86d06cd1f462d8ce91278&tenantCode=GUEST).

 ## 0. Code Structure (TL;TR)
  sub-folds like this: